 Team/Association: Guerrilla Jiu Jitsu

-In September 2003 Dave took over the grappling program at the American Kickoxing Academy in San Jose, California.
+In September 2003 Dave took over the grappling program at the American Kickboxing Academy in San Jose, California.
 The academy’s instructor had been Ken Shamrock who had a completely different style from Camarillo’s.
 Dave’s style gave the team a good revamping and its fighters flourished under Camarillo’s guidance.
-David has since changed his coaching style’s name to “Guerilla Jiu Jitsu” and he graduates his students under that banner.
+David has since changed his coaching style’s name to “Guerilla Jiu-Jitsu” and he graduates his students under that banner.